leamas/ddupdate/README.md

 -------

 ddupdate is a tool for automatically updating dns data for a system using for example DHCP.
-It makes it  possible to access a system with a fixed dns name such as myhost.somewhere.net even if the IP address is changed.
-It is a flexible, user-friendly, maintainable and linux-centric alternative to the ubiquitous ddclient.
+It makes it  possible to access the system with a fixed dns name such as myhost.somewhere.net even if the IP address is changed.
+It is a linux-centric, user-friendly, flexible and maintainable alternative to the ubiquitous ddclient.